Skip to Content

 An engine needs compression, fuel, and spark to burst into life.
 In this post, we’ll learn all about the exciting life of a small engine ignition system and how it conjures up a spark.
 Ground yourself, then strap yourself in!

-A small engine ignition system generates a spark to ignite a combustion chamber air-fuel mixture.
+A small-engine ignition system generates a spark to ignite the air-fuel mixture in the combustion chamber.
 Components of an ignition system include a spark plug, ignition coil, and flywheel with an embedded north-south magnet.

 Index